Key takeaways

 Why is access control important in healthcare?

-Access control is important in healthcare because it aims to maintain a safe and secure facility for medical professionals to perform their duties.
+Healthcare access control is important because it aims to maintain a safe and secure facility for medical professionals to perform their duties.
 After all, hospitals, dentist offices, and other healthcare facilities aim to treat and care for patients as effectively as possible.

 An access control system supports the goal of hospitals by protecting three primary things: